Online Tutor For English

 lay off: to let workers go due to lack of work

-deregulated: adjective of verb deregulate: to remove laws, regulations for business in order to give more incentives for business expansion
+deregulated: past-participle of the verb 'deregulate': to remove laws, regulations for business in order to give more incentives for business expansion

 hire: to give a paying job to a worker